loicgreffier/docsource/README.md

 # Motivation

-Maintaining a documentation made of tens or hundreds of pages can be painful.
-And nothing more frustrating for readers than falling onto a broken link.
+Maintaining documentation with tens or hundreds of pages can be a pain, and there's nothing more frustrating for readers than encountering broken links.
+Docsource helps keep documentation up-to-date and detects broken links.

-Docsource is helping to maintain a documentation up-to-date and detect links that may be broken.

-It was also an opportunity to test [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/)!
+It was also an opportunity to test out [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/)!